Wood River (Saskatchewan): Shamrock Regional Park

 Shamrock Regional Park (50.0591°N 106.4606°W) is a regional park in the RM of Shamrock No. 134 along the course of Wood River.
 Founded in 1961, it is one of the oldest regional parks in Saskatchewan.
 The park is tucked away into a well treed, horseshoe-shaped bend in the river and has amenities such as a campground, swimming pool, picnic area, ball diamonds, fishing, hiking trails, and a 9-hole golf course.
+Access is south from Highway 363.

 The campground has 100 electric sites and shower and laundry facilities.
 The golf course, which opened in 1965, has sand greens and winds its way around the river's edge.

 Historical sites

 Along the course of the river, there are three Saskatchewan historical sites on the Canadian Register of Historic Places.
 A fourth site, Eason's Grove, is located on a small bluff north of Gravelbourg in the Wood River Valley that overlooks Wood River.
 All four sites are within the RM of Gravelbourg No. 104.